billyc/billyc.github.io/moia.md

 Finally, the pooling ratio is calculated.
 My code results in 460 pooled trips out of 653 total trips, for a pooling rate of 0.70444.
 This does **not** take into account the zero-passenger "deadhead" trips where the driver is simply moving the car to pick up a passenger.

 The KPIs are printed to the screen and are also output to `KPIs.csv` in case these values are expected to be piped into a larger data analysis framework.

-The code is also commented to help you follow the logic.

 **KPIs.csv:**